A bit of larking about.. and so were the kids

 We’re on a family holiday in Pembrokeshire with our parents, just like we used to when we were kids.
 Difference is, this time we’re forty-something adults with wives and children of our own.
 But for some reason, we’re behaving just like we did when we were 12.
 Ah well.
 I rugby-tackle my brother into the sand.

 Nothing like a bit of family competition

 Beneath the larking around, there’s an underlying deadly-seriousness.
 We’re setting off on a family fishing trip: my brother and his boys, me and my daughters, and my father.
 Nobody has said it aloud, but we all want to catch the most fish.
-We’re pretending that it won’t matter if we catch nothing (“Nice to be outdoors,” etc) but none of us mean it.
+We’re pretending that it won’t matter if we catch nothing ('Nice to be outdoors,' and so on) but none of us mean it.
 We want fish.
 Lots of them.

 We climb aboard and the boat heads out into the calm waters between Caldey Island and the shore.
 The skipper cuts the engine, and as we drift lazily on the incoming tide, he gives us a quick fishing lesson.

 Just drop your lines into the water, he says.
 When you feel the weight touch the sea bed, reel it back up a bit, then jiggle it around.
 The fish’ll bite, and you just haul ‘em back in."